Zack Short Player Props: Tigers vs. Royals

-On Tuesday, Zack Short (.207 on-base percentage in past 10 games, 111 points below season-long percentage) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
-First pitch is at 6:40 PM ET.
+On Wednesday, Zack Short (.231 slugging percentage in past 10 games, with no home runs) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 1:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Royals.
+He had a hitless performance in his last game (0-for-2) against the Royals.

 Zack Short Game Info & Props vs. the Royals